Scenario: Shared PC Mode

 $shortcut.Save()

-# Example: Student Portal shortcut
+# Example: Internal Portal shortcut

-$shortcut = $shell.CreateShortcut("$publicDesktop\Student Portal.lnk")
+$shortcut = $shell.CreateShortcut("$publicDesktop\Internal Portal.lnk")

-$shortcut.TargetPath = "https://portal.roanoke.edu"
+$shortcut.TargetPath = "https://portal.college.edu"

 $shortcut.IconLocation = "C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe,0"